whleucka/hyper/README.md

 ###  A better use case

 We also support attribute routing, which is the preferred way of routing in Nebula.
 You can specify the route above the target endpoint in the desired controller.
-All http methods are supported.
+All RESTful HTTP methods are supported.
 You can even define the route name and attach route middleware.
 How easy is that!?

 file: src/Controllers/HomeController.php